Hey there! Did you know that saving $5 a day adds up to $1825 saved per year? What would you do with that much money?

 Here's the thing.
 You don't have to be a personal finance guru to understand that if you save money every day, you'll be much better off down the road.
 It won't make you wealthy, however, there are definitely some great benefits if you save $5 a day for a year and longer.

-The Basics Of Saving $5 A Day
+Start Saving $5 a Day

 It's not much, but it adds up.
 “Now, just a minute, Bo; I like my expensive $5 coffee shop drinks!” you might say to me.
 That's fine.
 What else are you spending $5 a day on, or $35 a week?